-- Improve immunity to give your body the best chance in fighting off this bacteria.
+- Improve immunity to give your body the best chance in fighting off bacteria.

 1. Immune-Boosting Diet.

-By boosting the immune system, lowering inflammation, and addressing the root causes of symptoms can make massive improvements in how the body is able to deal with Lyme.
-Removing grains, sugar and fruit from the diet while consuming more anti-inflammatory foods like most veggies, nuts, seeds, organic meat, bone broth, coconut and cultured foods can help.
+Boosting the immune system, lowering inflammation, and addressing the root cause of symptoms can make massive improvements in how the body is able to deal with Lyme.
+Removing grains, sugar and fruit from the diet whilst consuming more anti-inflammatory foods like most veggies, nuts, seeds, organic meat, bone broth, coconut and cultured foods can help.

 Some foods to include more of for immunity include:

-2. Supplements to Improve Immunity & Cell Function
+2. Supplements to Improve Immunity and Cell Function

 Lyme bacteria can attack healthy cells and weaken the body.
 Immune-boosting supplements include:

-- Vitamin D – Vitamin D3 particularly.
+- Vitamin D. Vitamin D3 particularly.
 While Vitamin D2 is plant-based, D3 is sourced from animals and has been found to be more effectively absorbed than D2.
-Supplementing approx. 5,000 IU daily.
+Supplement approx. 5,000 IU daily.

-- Vitamin C – Super important for immune function – our naturopath recommends this potent vitamin C powder for us.
+- Vitamin C. Crucial for immune function.
+My naturopath recommended this potent vitamin C powder for me.

-Sleep is so important when it comes to healing, and something my sister found she was “forced” to do while in the early stages of her Lyme treatment, as her body pretty much couldn’t do much else.
+Sleep is so important when it comes to healing and is something my sister was “forced” to do during the early stages of her Lyme treatment, as her body pretty much couldn’t do much else.

-4. Reduce Exposure to Toxic Metals, Mould & Parasites
+4. Reduce Exposure to Toxic Metals, Mould and Parasites

-Detoxing plays a huge role in effective healing from Lyme.
-Without effectively detoxing toxins, a build-up of these substances occurs in the body, causing severe adverse reactions.
+Detoxing plays a huge role in proper healing from Lyme.
+Without effectively detoxing toxins, a build-up of these substances can occur in the body, causing severe adverse reactions.
 Furthermore, parasites, heavy metals and mould exposure can place immense stress on the body, which can delay immune response to Lyme and other illnesses.

 - Activated charcoal can be used as a natural treatment for parasites, bacteria and toxicity in the body, as it can bind to and remove harmful toxins.